Kanawha deputies to assist Glasgow during search for police officers

-The Kanawha County Sheriff's Office will be assisting the Town of Glasgow with law enforcement operations due to a shortage of city police officers.
+The Kanawha County Sheriff's Office will assist the town of Glasgow with law enforcement operations because of a shortage of town police officers.

 The sheriff's office will place a deputy in Glasgow "during certain hours each day to handle all law enforcement incidents and investigations," Rutherford wrote in the release.
 The shifts will be paid for by Glasgow.